splunk/addonfactory-ucc-generator/docs/advanced/oauth_support.md

         - `client_id_oauth_credentials` is the client id for applying auth to your app or apps.
         - `client_secret_oauth_credentials` is the client secret for applying auth to your app or apps.
         - `endpoint_token_oauth_credentials` specifies the endpoint used for the token acquisition, for example, api.login.salesforce.com.
-        - `scope` optional parameter specifying the scope of the access request.
+    + Optional field is `scope` - the scope of the access request.
     + `auth_code_endpoint` must be present and its value should be the endpoint value for getting the auth_code using the app.
 If the url to get the auth_code is https://login.salesforce.com/services/oauth2/authorize, then this will have the value /services/oauth2/authorize.
     + `access_token_endpoint` must be present and its value should be the endpoint value for getting the ccess_token using the auth_code received.
 If the url to get the access token is https://login.salesforce.com/services/oauth2/token, then it will have the value /services/oauth2/token.
     + `auth_label` allows the user to have the custom label for the Auth Type dropdown.